dsplayerX/Snek-Game/README.md

 - Dynamic Snake Speed

 ## Issues
-- Sometime when pressing 2 keys at the same time game suddenly ends and goes to "Game Over" screen.
+- Sometimes when pressing 2+ keys at the same time game reverts to the "Game Over" screen.

 <br/>